getsafle/safle-vault/README.md

 * `address` - The address for which the label is to be updated.
 * `encryptionKey` - The encryption key used to encrypt/decrypt the vault.
 * `newLabel` - The new label to be added.

+Get Assets:
+This method returns the list of assets for all the addresses on all the chains passed in the array.

+ `const assets = await vault.getAssets({ addresses, chains, EthRpcUrl, polygonRpcUrl, bscRpcUrl });`

+* `addresses` - The list of addresses in an array.
+* `chains` - The list of chains in an array.
+* `EthRpcUrl` - Ethereum RPC URL.
+* `PolygonRpcUrl` - Polygon RPC URL.
+* `bscRpcUrl` - BSC RPC URL.

  Get Logs:
 This method retrieves all the logs of all the vault changes.